wolfmanjm/kivy-smoothie-host/README.md

 The Kivy file browser is pretty crude and buggy.
 To allow it to be usable on a touch panel I had to set it so directory changes require double taps on the directory.
 I also do not enable the Load button unless a valid file is selected by tapping the file.
 This allows swiping to scroll the file lists to work reliably.

+The Update System menu entry requires git to be installed and the running directory be a valid git repo pointing to github.

 ## Install on RPI

 I use kivypi from here  http://kivypie.mitako.eu/ and the official 7" touch screen, pretty much runs out-of-the-box.